Find Grad Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 170,600 jobs in the United States for Industrial Production Manager.
+There were about 170,600 jobs for Industrial Production Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Industrial Production Manager.
-Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.
+The BLS estimates 11,600 yearly job openings in this field.

 undefined